mediachain/concat/README.md

 $ git clone https://github.com/mediachain/concat.git $GOPATH/src/github.com/mediachain/concat
 ```

-You can then run the setup and install scripts which will fetch dependencies and install the programs in `$GOPATH/bin`:
+You can then run the setup and install scripts which will build dependencies and install the programs in `$GOPATH/bin`:
 ```
 $ cd $GOPATH/src/github.com/mediachain/concat
 $ ./setup.sh && ./install.sh
 ```

+Warning: `setup.sh` is quite slow; among the dependencies is gorocksdb, which takes several minutes to compile.

 ## Usage